COVID-19 (Coronavirus): If you have a Mortgage on your Home

 You can reinstate the mortgage (make a one-time payment for the full amount due of missed payments)

-You can set up a repayment plan.
-This adds a specific amount to your payments each month until the entire amount is repaid (read Repayment Plan - www.knowyouroptions.com/options-to-stay-in-your-home/overview/repayment-plan)
+- You can set up a repayment plan.
+This adds a specific amount to your payments each month until you have repaid the entire amount (read Repayment Plan - www.knowyouroptions.com/options-to-stay-in-your-home/overview/repayment-plan)

 You can get a modification of (change to) your mortgage (read Modification - www.knowyouroptions.com/options-to-stay-in-your-home/overview/modify-overview/modification)